How To Change Your IP Address » 3 Simple Ways

 Your IP address is like your Internet passport.
-It identifies your device when surfing the Web, and is a prerequisite for being able to access the Internet provided by your ISP.
-However, in contrast to a passport, which only needs to be renewed every ten years, your IP address has a much shorter lifespan.
+It identifies your device when surfing the Web, and is what your ISP uses to grant you Internet access.
+At the same time, your IP address needs to be renewed much more often than your passport.
 Luckily, changing it is relatively easy, and, in this article, we'll show you how.

-But first, why should you change your IP address at all?
+But first, why should you change your IP address in the first place?

 Last, but not least, changing your IP address enhances your privacy.
-Although your IP address does not identify you as a person, it can be coupled with other online data or information to make a good (or even great) guess at who you are.
-Changing your IP address helps immensely in preserving your anonymity online.
+Although your IP address does not identify you, when combined with other online data or information, it can help create a good (or even great) guess of who you are.
+Changing your IP address helps immensely in preserving your online anonymity.

 We've explained why it's important to change your IP address, so now, we can show you how to do it.
-Below, we've listed 3 methods you can use to change your IP address and discuss the advantages and disadvantages of each.
+Below, we've listed 3 options for changing your IP address as well as the advantages and disadvantages of each.

 Restart Your Router

-Using this method, you can re-up your download or other IP-based limits, but for geo-blocking, you'll still be at square one.
-You don't really gain much in terms of anonymity either, since your new IP address will continue to transmit data about you, your physical location, your browser version, and your surfing behavior, which after a bit of time, any digital snoop will be able to link to your earlier IP address.
+This method helps to reset download or other IP-based limits but doesn't do much in terms of geo-blocking.
+You don't really gain much in terms of anonymity either, since your new IP address will continue to transmit data about you, your physical location, your browser version, and your surfing behavior.
+After a brief period of time, any digital snoop will be able to link it to your earlier IP address.

 For a more elegant solution to the IP address problem, we recommend using a VPN.